LOCKSS: Software Development Process

 Sometimes bugs will be reported that the LOCKSS team fails to reproduce locally.
 Some diagnostic information will be available in the daemon logs at the reporting site.
 This is used to add self-checking and/or logging to the daemon to investigate the problem further.

-When bug fixes and enhancements have been completed and pass unit and functional tests, the corresponding JIRA issues are marked Testing.
-Once a release candidate has been built (below), each issue is checked again to confirm that it is operating properly in a production environment, then marked Approved.
+When bug fixes and enhancements have been completed and pass unit and functional tests, the corresponding JIRA issues are marked to Testing state.
+Once a release candidate has been built (below), each issue is checked again to confirm that it is operating properly in a production environment, then marked Approved state.
 The rules for moving to Approved state vary according to the type of issue:

 - Changes that produce predictable behavioral differences are observed to ensure correct behavior.